 Heavy weights develop more than just muscle.
 Lifting heavy increases the production of many hormones, including the hormone IGF-1, which helps to stimulate connections in the brain and enhance cognitive function.
-In a recent study, leg strength was positively linked with stronger minds that are less susceptible to the negative effects of aging.
+In a

 Simply stated: Strength training can improve your ability to learn and think as you age.

 Resistance training using body weight and with free weights, strengthens more than just your muscles.
 It also strengthens your bones and connective tissues.
 This added strength and stability will help you ward off injuries and keep a strong body.
-It can also help reduce symptoms of many conditions like back pain, arthritis, fibromyalgia, and chronic pain.
+It can also help reduce symptoms of many conditions like back pain, arthritis,